-You may have noticed that we don’t run ads on our website and that we’ve never done sponsored posts, yet all articles are freely available to everyone, everywhere, all the time.
-That’s because I, Leah, created this blog with one intention: to provide a space for communities who don’t have their own platform to speak up and speak out.
-I do this with absolute refusal to let rich brands and those in a position of privilege influence what we publish.
+You may have noticed that I don’t run ads or do sponsored posts, yet all articles are freely available to everyone, everywhere, all the time.
+That’s because I, Leah, created this blog with one intention: to provide a further space for communities to speak up and speak out and with absolute refusal to let rich brands and those in a position of privilege influence what I publish.

-We will keep telling those hard-hitting stories of inequality and discrimination, keep pushing overlooked businesses, and keep delivering the independent journalism this city so badly needs without anyone telling us what we can and can’t say.
-But in order for this project to grow, I’m asking for your help.
+This platform will keep telling those hard-hitting stories of inequality and discrimination, keep pushing against capitalism and keep delivering the independent journalism this city so badly needs without anyone telling us what we can and can’t say.

 Support MNF for as little as $1 per month, which you can cancel at any time.